-The official history books of the war relate the events somewhat differently, saying that Cohen decided to change the battle plan and make use of the 89th Commando Battalion instead of the 82nd Armored Battalion.
-This description ignores the circumstances under which the 89th commando battalion came to this place to begin with.
-It also fails to explain how Yigal Allon, who had overall command of the operation, saw the situation.
-According to historian Martin van Creveld, Dayan called Allon and asked him to approve the change, so that the initiative was Dayan’s; still, Allon agreed.
+The war’s official history books relate the events somewhat differently, saying that Cohen decided to change the battle plan and e use Dayan’s 89th Commando Battalion instead of the 82nd Armored Battalion.
+This version ignores how the 89th came to this place to begin with and fails to explain how Allon, who had overall command of the operation, saw the situation.
+According to historian Martin van Creveld, Dayan asked Allon to approve the change, so that the initiative was Dayan’s, and Allon agreed.
 In his memoirs, however, Dayan presented the decision as his alone.
-In an essay published in the periodical Maarakhot, Dayan wrote, “Indeed, the decision for the attack on Lod originated with the commander of the commando unit (albeit in coordination with the commander of the nearby infantry brigade) [i.e., Mula Cohen of the Yiftach Brigade].”
-According to Anita Shapira’s book, Allon came to the captured village of Daniel, where he found the raiding battalion instead of the 82nd Battalion after Cohen and Dayan had already formulated their plan.
+In an essay published in the periodical Maarakhot, Dayan wrote, “Indeed, the decision for the attack on Lod originated with the commander of the commando unit (albeit in coordination with the commander of the nearby infantry brigade) [Mula Cohen of the Yiftach Brigade].”
+Historian Anita Shapira’s version conflicts with that of Dayan, reporting that Allon came to the captured village of Daniel, where he found the raiding battalion instead of the 82nd Battalion after Cohen and Dayan had already formulated their plan.
 There was nothing for Allon to do but approve it.
-Thus, Shapira’s description conflicts with Dayan’s.
-Cohen, in his own memoirs, does not support Dayan but also does not contradict him.
+Cohen, in his own memoirs, neither supports nor contradicts Dayan.
 He merely notes, drily, that contact with the tank company had broken down and instead, “they succeeded in contacting Dayan’s jeep battalion.”
-Yeruham Cohen, an intelligence officer with the 8th Brigade who was a close associate of Yigal Allon, wrote that Mula Cohen was very surprised by the arrival of Dayan’s battalion, and his assessment corresponds with Dayan’s.
+Yeruham Cohen, an intelligence officer with the 8th Brigade and close associate of Allon, wrote that Mula Cohen was very surprised by the arrival of Dayan’s battalion, and his assessment corresponds with Dayan’s.

 Another central issue was determining the battalion’s mission.
 According to Allon, it was to seize a key location in the city, such as the police station, and wait for the Yiftach Brigade’s infantry to join forces.
 It was also decided that in case the resistance proved too strong, the battalion would retreat from the city, but the confusion of the defenders would be exploited by Yiftach’s forces to execute a raid.
 In fact, it was the second scenario that unfolded.
 After the operation, some criticized the battalion for not holding on to the city, although there was no doubt that resistance was fierce and that the high number of casualties justified the retreat.
 Teveth implicitly criticizes Dayan for omitting from his memoir the fact that the order had been to hold on to the city.
 Perhaps Dayan dismissed that option right from the start.
 Yeruham Cohen corroborated that Allon had instructed Dayan to seize a key position until the arrival of Yiftach’s fighters, but Dayan had explained that in light of the erosion of his force (in particular vehicles), he had been forced to retreat.
 According to Cohen, Allon accepted his decision, saying, “If a commander like Dayan seeks to retreat, apparently there is no other option.”
 In any event, Dayan probably thought that a mechanized battalion was not built to hold territory; that was a mission best carried out by the infantry.